 4.3 Timeliness of Submission

-It is important to note that a Section 3.7 proceeding should be treated as a last resort when dealing with a dispute.
-Preventative measures, as detailed in Section 6 of this implementation document, should be carried out with the aim of resolving a dispute in a timely fashion and prevent its escalation.
-In other words, when a dispute happens or a disagreement with a WG decision occurs, WG members should try other resolution methods first and should not turn to Section 3.7 proceeding as the first avenue for lodging complaints and appeals.
+It is important to note that a Section 3.7 proceeding should be treated as a last resort when dealing with a disagreement.
+Preventative measures, as detailed in Section 6 of this implementation document, should be carried out with the aim of resolving a disagreement in a timely fashion and prevent its escalation.
+In other words, when a disagreement happens or a disagreement with a WG decision occurs, WG members should try other resolution methods first and should not turn to Section 3.7 proceeding as the first avenue for lodging complaints and appeals.

-However, if a dispute has been going on for some time in a WG but has not been resolved after exhausting other possible solutions, a Section 3.7 complaint should be initiated, especially if such dispute has become public knowledge.
+However, if a disagreement has been going on for some time in a WG but has not been resolved after exhausting other possible solutions, a Section 3.7 complaint should be initiated, especially if such disagreement has become public knowledge.
 This is to ensure that a problem in a WG is not left unaddressed for a prolonged period of time, which may result in greater negative impact on the overall status and condition of the WG, including delay or suspension of its ongoing work.

 Therefore, as a general guideline, a Section 3.7 complaint should be initiated within two (2) months from when the circumstances giving rise to the complaint have become public knowledge.
 This suggestion is inspired by the Appeals Procedure in the Internet Engineering Task Force (see RFC2026, Section 6.5.4).